-XII.
+XIV.
 "Happy Kid" - Day Care Center: Dutch-Bangla Pack Ltd. (DBPL), in partnership with Sporsho Daycare, has set up Happy Kids, a daycare center within its factory premises.
 The daycare is situated inside the new women's dormitory of DBPL.
 Sporsho Daycare, which will be responsible to operate the facility, has been running its daycare services since 2013 and has established a reputation for providing exemplary services in this field.

 Sporsho is employing two employees, one Supervisor and one Nanny, to take care of the children of women employees of DBPL, during 6 am to 5 pm on every working day.
-The employees who shall chose to leave their children at the daycare during their duty shall receive the service free of cost.
-The center will accept children between the ages from 6 months to 4 years and initially will have a maximum of five children at a time.
+The employees who choose to leave their children at the daycare during their duty receives the service free of cost.
+The center accepts children between the ages from 6 months to 4 years and is able to accommodate five children at a time.
 Sporsho Daycare ensures that the employees responsible to run the facility are well qualified and experienced in all aspects of childcare to deliver a safe and happy stay for the children.
 They are also trained to provide first-aid.